kubiyabot/workflow_sdk/README.md

 ## 🚀 The Future of AI is Deterministic

-**Kubiya Workflow SDK** is a composable workflow stack that transforms unpredictable AI agents into reliable, production-grade automation.
-By combining the structure of DAGs with the intelligence of AI, we deliver deterministic workflows that actually work.
+**Kubiya Workflow SDK** is a serverless workflow platform that transforms unpredictable AI agents into reliable, production-grade automation.
+Every workflow step runs as an independent Docker container, giving you the power to run ANY software while maintaining deterministic execution.

 ### Why We Built This